piyusharorawork/via/README.md

 - Better env management so only those env are required whose functionality is used
 - copy file url to have caching to improve latency
 - extractor clip with files test
+- use Store hook to have external dependencies : router , storage , query client
+- add progress to create template (low level)

 # Useful commands